camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 ```

 In case no global expression language is set, the default expression language
 is used instead.
-The default expression language for input entries is FEEL.
+The default expression language for input entries is [FEEL].
 Please refer to the [User Guide][default EL] to read more about expression
 languages.